5 Job Interview Questions That Will Help You Understand a Company's Culture

 * What are your strengths and weaknesses?
 Answering the question for job interviews

 * Cover letter examples to win you that job interview

 2. What Activities Do You Offer Employees?

 The benefits of staff outings, company lunches and social activities can be massive.
 Not only does it help boost morale and team bonding, but it makes employees feel more appreciated.
-It also shows that the company wants staff to like each other and to create a team.
-If you want to work for this type of business, ask them to be specific about all activities.
-You should also ask when the last one was and how many attended.
+It also shows that the Company wants staff to like each other and to create a team.
+If you're going to work for this type of business, ask them to specify all activities.
+It would help if you also asked when the last one was and how many attended.
 If there's some sort of event each month and all staff attend, then you know they take it seriously.
 But, if these activities aren't a regular occurrence, it can show a lack of appreciation.

 3. What Was the Biggest Challenge the Company Faced Last Year, and What Did You Learn From It?